NeerjaKasture/Compilers-Project/README.md

 - Boolean cannot be treated as numbers and vice versa
 - Variable value is mutable, but type is not.
 Type is only defined at declaration, and must be redeclared to change type
-- Variables are strongly typed
+- The language is strongly typed
 - Lexical Scoping
 - First Class Functions
 - Arrays have fixed data type, variable size